kennizen/jsonthrow/README.md

 # jsonthrow
-A small utility for JSON (parse and stringify) that follows error first approach inspired from rust.
+A small utility for JSON (parse and stringify) that follows error first approach inspired from golang.

 # Installation